celery/celery/docs/userguide/configuration.rst

 ``celeryd_`` to ``worker_``, and most of the top level ``celery_`` settings have been moved into a new  ``task_`` prefix.

-Celery will still be able to read old configuration files, so there is no rush in moving to the new settings format.
+Celery will still be able to read old configuration files, so there's no rush in moving to the new settings format.

 =====================================  ==============================================